-It’s been a hectic week, which is why I’ve fallen behind on blogging about the latest promotions and keeping up in general.
-I had to visit two family members in the hospital and on top of that, my hard drive crashed and it took nearly three days for me to recover all my files and transfer them to my new laptop.
+It’s been a hectic week, which is why I’ve fallen behind on blogging about the latest promotions.
+I had to visit two family members in the hospital.
+On top of that, my hard drive crashed.
+It took nearly three days for me to recover all my files and transfer them to my new laptop.
 Luckily all is well now (with my family and my laptop), so it’s back to business as usual.
-The timing of my absence was oddly ideal, since it meant I could just put all the news I didn’t write about on my monthly “Things to Do” list and be done with it. 🙂 Here are some points and miles related items to check off your list for December:
+The timing of my absence was oddly ideal.
+It meant I could just put all the news I didn’t write about on my monthly “Things to Do” list and be done with it. 🙂 Here are some points and miles related items to check off your list for December:

 ❑ Get 10% Cash Back from Discover and Apple Pay.
 Discover’s 10% cash back offer on up to $10,000 worth of in-store purchases made using Apple Pay is one of the best deals out there right now.
 I know lots of people are using this promotion to not only save on holiday shopping but to generate some extra cash by allowing friends/family members to use their their card to generate extra spend.
-I meant to get this card for the purchase of a new Macbook Pro, but then my current one began acting up, so I had to go out and buy one using my Chase Ink Plus card.
+I meant to get this card for the purchase of a new Macbook Pro.
+But then my current one unexpectedly broke down, so I had to go out and buy one using my Chase Ink Plus card.
 If you’re missing out on this deal like I am, be sure to read up on other ways to get great deals on your shopping through the end of the month.

 ❑ Get 10% Cash Back from the Chase Freedom Card.
 If you don’t have a Discover card, you can still earn 10% cash back on your purchases with the Chase Freedom card.
 That’s because the usual 5% quarterly bonus on the Freedom card has been increased to 10%!
 Through December 31, 2015, Chase Freedom cardholders get 10% cash back/10 Ultimate Rewards points per $1 on the first $1,500 spent at Amazon, Zappos, Audible.com and Diapers.com.

 ❑ Load American Express Serve at Rite Aid.
 There is finally some good news on the manufactured spending front: American Express Serve cards can now be loaded at Rite Aid Stores.
 I just heard from a reader who successfully loaded her Serve card at an the East Bay Rite Aid store using a Metabank Visa.
-Readers living in the San Jose area might especially appreciate this new development, as unloading gift cards in that region is a major hassle.
-Half the time the Walmart cashiers claim their money order machine is broken and I don’t think they ever replaced their Bluebird kiosks after removing them “temporarily.”
+Readers living in the San Jose area might appreciate this, since unloading gift cards in that region is a major hassle.
+Half the time, the Walmart cashiers claim their money order machine is broken.
+And I don’t think they ever replaced their Bluebird kiosks after removing them “temporarily”.
 In any case, this opens up another manufactured spending source, which is good news all around.

 ❑ Starwood Preferred Guest Promotions.
 Starwood Preferred Guest has a few lucrative promotions going on (perhaps to ease the sting of the merger with Marriott).
 First, there’s an easy 2,500 points for using SPG Keyless during a stay at participating hotels.
 There’s also this quarter’s SPG promotion offering double points on 2 or more nights, plus 500 points on 3 or more nights.
 If neither of these promotions interest you or you’re not staying at a participating hotel, you might appreciate the ability to earn 2,015 points on your next Starwood stay.
 That gets you enough points for a free night at a Category 1 Starwood hotel.